Teachings/terminal-researcher/readme.md

 ### **Introduction**

-The Terminal Client is a terminal-based chat application that interacts with the **Perplexica REST API** to provide answers to user queries.
+The Terminal Researcher is a terminal-based chat application that interacts with the **Perplexica REST API** to provide answers to user queries.
 It also logs chat history and any external sources referenced in the responses.
 You need to get [Perplexica](https://github.com/ItzCrazyKns/Perplexica) up and running as a prequisite.
 This guide walks you through the setup, usage, and detailed functionality of the application.

 ---